A Quick Guide To SwiftUI Modifiers

 Consistency:

 SwiftUI modifiers help you maintain a consistent visual style throughout your app by applying the same set of modifiers to different views.
+Apply the same set of modifiers to maintain a consistent style throughout our app.

 Fig 26.
 Consistency